vivarose/nursing-home-medicaid-application/README.md

 # nursing-home-medicaid-application
 Need to apply for chronic care medicaid?
-Here's a blank version of the application I submitted.
+See Medicaid-binder-blank.pdf for a blank version of the application I submitted.

 Maybe it will serve as inspiration to you.